Loss Assessment Explained for Condo Insurance

 How to Get More Loss Assessment Coverage on Your Policy

 If you do not think your loss assessment coverage is high enough after finding out about your condo or homeowner association's building insurance coverage and deductibles, ask to find out if you can increase your loss assessment by adding an endorsement.
 You could also shop around to find out if another insurance company will protect you better.
 Different insurance companies offer different levels of insurance coverage based on your lifestyle; this applies for loss assessment as well.
+You may also benefit from looking into high-value home insurance which provides higher limits of coverage as part of their standard condo or co-op policies.

-The standard insurance policy may be good enough for you, but you may also require high-end coverage.
 The best way to find out is to discuss the options with your insurance representative or broker.
 If your current insurance company can not help you, and you find better coverage elsewhere, you may consider canceling your policy to get the coverage you need; you do not need to wait for your renewal date to change insurance company.

 Limits of Coverage on Condo Policies: Loss Assessment